nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 # K-Means Clustering Validation
 - The clusters are not significantly imbalanced and cluster sizes are acceptable.
 - The Silhouette Score for the clustering is around 0.49, which is moderate clustering quality and indicates room for improvement.
-- The true optimal k may have been of higher values like 8 or 10, but those were not tested due to being computationally demanding and the marketing norm is to select between a k from 2 to 6.
+- The true optimal k may have been a higher value like 8 or 10, but such values were not tested due to high computational requirements and runtime.
+Common practice is said to be picking a value for k between 2 to 6.

-# Recommendations for K-Means Cluster Segments
-- New customers should also be targeted with a month of free Amazon Prime if they don't have a subscription already.
-- Generally, marketing campaigns are launched to find New Customers and to try and reach out to Churned Customers to try and rekindle interest and get them to return.
-- Amazon could try launching an enhanced cash back program for Loyal Customers.
-Currently, Amazon offers cashback only to customers who make purchases using an Amazon Chase Visa.
-Amazon could try rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
-To prevent abuse, the cashback could be given to customers after the return periods for the item closes.
-Amazon could also try setting different cashback rates according to spending levels.
-One reference for this is Hilton's Honors Program which sets account levels of Member, Silver, Gold, and Diamond based on number of nights or stays.
-- Amazon could also try implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards.
-This would make Loyal Customers happy and could be attractive to New Customers.

 # RFM Segments
 In addition to K-Means, customers could also be segmented using RFM metrics.
 The method is to set rules or thresholds based on RFM scores and assign the customer to a segment.
 The following are some common marketing labels that will be used in this project: